Cloudlynx/docs/gettingstarted.rst

 The Side Bar
 """"""""""""

+.. sidebar:: **Note:**

+   The Red Hat tab forwards you to the Red Hat Customer Portal.
+This feature should not be used, as it will be removed in future updates.
+A Red Hat account or subscription is required for accessing this section.

 The left section of the Cloudlynx dashboard is called the side bar.
 Here, you will find a list of the cloud services that Cloudlynx provides as well as your current project.

 The side bar has the following menu structure: